GroovemanAndCo/DAWn/README.md

 # DAWn
-DAWn stands for Digital Audio Workstation Nextgen.
+DAWn stands for Digital Audio Workstation Next-gen.

 This ambitious project is an attempt to learn about digital audio workstation development with a concrete motivation.